Innovation Fund

 Contact us

-The Innovation Fund is the European Union’s flagship program dedicated to financing the industrial deployment of innovative net-zero emissions technologies.
-It is at the core of the European Union’s climate policy, with a focus on energy and industry.
-Its main objective is to support the transition of European industry towards climate neutrality while guaranteeing its competitiveness.
+The Innovation Fund is the European Union’s flagship program dedicated to financing the industrial deployment of innovative net zero-emission technologies.
+It lies at the heart of the European Union’s climate policy, with a focus on energy and industry.
+Its main objective is to support the transition of European industry towards climate neutrality while ensuring its competitiveness.

 The EU Emissions Trading System (EU ETS) feeds the Innovation Fund through the monetization of 530 million CO2 allowances.
-The size of the Innovation Fund therefore depends on the carbon price and could amount to around €40 billion from 2020 to 2030, calculated using a carbon price of €75/tCO2.
+The size of the Innovation Fund therefore depends on carbon prices and may reach approximately €40 billion from 2020 to 2030, based on a carbon price of €75/tCO2.
 The European Commission manages the overall framework and direction of the Innovation Fund, while the European Climate, Infrastructure and Environment Executive Agency (CINEA) is responsible for calls for proposals, management of submissions, evaluation, grant distribution and project monitoring.

 • CO2 capture, utilization (CCU) and storage (CCS)